 “The result [of this combination of human and machine analysis] is a rich dataset that can be leveraged to build models to detect and predict targeted tasks, such as cell phone use or rolling stops,” Krotosky explained.
 “It can also be used to evaluate fuel usage, delivery efficiency, and so on.”

 The ultimate goal of Krotosky and his team of researchers isn’t to develop cleverer algorithms.
 It’s to create technologies that help fleets improve the safety of their drivers and advance their operational efficiencies to thrive in today’s ultra-competitive environment.
 To do so, they have another instrument in their toolbox: machine vision.
-Learn how advances in machine vision systems have the potential to transform fleets in the next article in our series, coming in December.
+Learn how advances in machine vision systems have the potential to transform fleets in the next article in our series.

 “Logistics, Supply Chain and Transportation 2023: Change at Breakneck Speed,” Forbes Insights, 2018.